 These are the most common symptoms of osteochondroma:

-A hard, mass that is painless and does not move
+A hard growth on a bone that is painless and doesn't move

 Lower-than-normal-height for age